anishathalye/dotfiles/README.md

-dotfiles
+Dotfiles
 ========

 After cloning this repo, run `install.py` to automatically set up the development environment.
+Note that the install script is idempotent - running it multiple times has no effect.

 To keep submodules up-to-date, you can re-run `git update-submodules` at any time.

-programs used
+Programs Used
 -------------

-### command line tools
+### Command Line Tools

 * `brew` (for mac)
 * `aptitude` (for linux)